junjun99/junjun.github.io/_posts/2019-10-10-coursework.md

 ---

 Courses taken during my current undergraduate degree.
-I started the University of Waterloo in Computer Engineering in 2017 and switched to the faculty of Mathematics to pursue a major in Statistics and minor in Computer Science in Fall, 2019.
+I started the University of Waterloo in Computer Engineering in 2017 and switched to the faculty of Mathematics to pursue a major in Statistics and minor in Computer Science in Fall, 2019. <br>

-Fall Term - Sept - Dec

-Winter Term - Jan - Apr

-Spring term - May - Aug

-Expected Graduation Date: April, 2022
+**Expected Graduation Date: April, 2022** <br>

-Eppected Degree: Bachelor of Mathematics in Statistics with Minor in Computer Science
+**Expected Degree: Bachelor of Mathematics in Statistics with Minor in Computer Science** <br>

+Semsters:
+* Fall Term: Sept - Dec <br>
+* Winter Term: Jan - Apr <br>
+* Spring term: May - Aug <br>

 ### Course List by Semester: